GM's CEO Barra says she believes in growing China market

-DETROIT General Motors Co (GM.N) Chief Executive Officer Mary Barra said that although growth in the Chinese auto market has slowed, sales will grow significantly over the long term.
+DETROIT Jan 10 General Motors Co Chief Executive Officer Mary Barra said that although growth in the Chinese auto market has slowed, sales will grow significantly over the long term.

 The world's biggest auto market "is going to be more volatile, but we still believe over the long term the market (will have) substantial growth," Barra told reporters at a Detroit auto show event on Sunday night.